-Malaysian oil and gas company, Petroliam Nasional Berhad (Petronas), is undertaking a refinery and petrochemical integrated development project (RAPID) in Pengerang, Southern Johor, Malaysia.
-Launched in May 2012, the RAPID project is being developed at a cost of RM60bn ($20bn).
+Malaysian oil and gas company Petroliam Nasional Berhad (Petronas) is developing a refinery and petrochemical integrated development project (RAPID) and other associated facilities in Pengerang, Southern Johor, Malaysia, through a project called Pengerang Integrated Complex (PIC).

-A feasibility study along with site topographical survey and soil investigation work were completed in October 2011.
-A front-end engineering design (FEED) study and an environmental impact assessment study are currently being carried out for the project.
+A feasibility study along with site topographical survey and soil investigation work for the project were completed in October 2011.
+A front-end engineering design (FEED) study and an environmental impact assessment study have also been completed.

 RAPID project site details and facilities